imperva/terraform-provider-incapsula/website/docs/r/application_performance.html.markdown

 The following attributes are exported:

-* `id` - Unique identifier in the API for the application performance configuration.
+* `id` - Unique identifier in the API for the Site Cache configuration.
 The id is identical to Site id.

 ## Import

-Application performance configuration can be imported using the `id`, e.g.:
+Site Cache Configuration can be imported using the `id`, e.g.:

 ```
-$ terraform import incapsula_application_performance.example_application_performance 1234
+$ terraform import incapsula_site_cache_configuration.example_site_cache_configuration 1234
 ```